Harston: Notable residents of Harston House

 Terence Edward Armstrong and Iris Forbes (the daughter of James Grant Forbes) whom he married in 1943.

 Transport

 The village is located on the A10 road, which provides links to Cambridge and the M11 motorway to the north, and Royston, Hertford and London to the south.
 The village was also once served by a railway station on the Hitchin-Cambridge Line.
 However, the station closed in 1963 under the Beeching Axe.

-Foxton railway station, on the same line as the former Harston station, is located south of the village.
+Foxton railway station, on the same line as the former Harston station, remains open and is located about 1.8 miles south of the village on the A10.